-My name is Lorraine, I’m a certified snowboarding instructor and this is my review of the best snowboard wax iron for 2021.
+My name is Lorraine, I’m a certified snowboarding instructor and this is my review of the best snowboard wax iron.

 Waxing up your snowboard is an important part of getting the best experience on the snow.
 While you can have someone else tune up your board, learning how to apply wax yourself makes you more self-sufficient and saves you some money in the process.